Clothespins are a cheap and easy-to-find DIY supply – so use them to make one of these 20+ great clothespin crafts. Tons of fun ideas!

 I mean, we’ve all used them to hang laundry, but who would’ve thought they’d be a DIY dynamo?
 And guess what – you can snag these little wooden wonders just about anywhere.

-I’m not kidding; I found a treasure trove at Target, and even my local grocery store is stocking up on them.
+I’m not kidding; I found a treasure trove at Target, Dollar Tree, and even my local grocery store is stocking up on them.
 It’s like they knew we crafters were coming.

 Plus you gotta love the price.
 For just a few bucks, you can get yourself a whole armada of these wooden clippers.
 It’s like hitting the craft supply jackpot!